converged-computing/operator-experiments/lammps/README.md

 No resources found in flux-operator namespace.
 ```

+**STOPPED HERE** Note that I tested two operation modes, first with `localDeploy` as true (and
-**STOPPED HERE** Note that a shared key doesn't seem to be created, possibly because
+I knew this would fail) - a shared key doesn't seem to be created, possibly because
-the shared volume isn't created - even after manually copying it I don't see it in
+the shared volume isn't created, and this is logicaly because we don't have a shared host
-the worker node.
-And in the logs:
+filesystem.
+Here are the logs:

 ```
 🤓 MiniCluster.DeadlineSeconds 31500000